Smithoo4/one-day-i-should-start-a-blog/kalpa-workstation-setup-proteus.md

 sudo reboot                                       # required to activate changes
 ```

+> [!IMPORTANT]
-> **Important:** Multiple `transactional-update pkg install` calls before rebooting overwrite each other (each builds from the currently-active snapshot).
+> Multiple `transactional-update pkg install` calls before rebooting overwrite each other (each builds from the currently-active snapshot).
 Batch all your installs into a single call.

 ### Linuxbrew (CLI tools not in the default repository)